whobbes/blog/content/posts/the_pragmatic_programmer.md

 {{< figure src="/images/book_pragmatic_programmer.jpg"  class="sml" width="50">}}

-Book by Andy Hunt and Dave Thomas about programing written in 1999 and part of the classics of CS.
+Book by Andy Hunt and Dave Thomas about programming written in 1999 and part of the classics of CS.
 It contains some good ideas, some obvious and some outdated.
 Overall very good, no ground-breaking but good reminder to focus on value and quality.

 <kbd>76%</kbd>